 Check out the above options.

 The IRS is pretty strict about what its tax software partners can and can't charge for.
-They're prohibited from making you pay "anything to file your federal tax return" and asking you to buy "any products or services (for example, promotional rebates) in exchange for having your federal tax return prepared," according to the IRS website.
+Free File participants are prohibited from making you pay "anything to file your federal tax return" and asking you to buy "any products or services (for example, promotional rebates) in exchange for having your federal tax return prepared," according to the IRS website.
 They also can't offer you bank products that come with fees.

 If you're doing your taxes on your own, be diligent.
 It's easy to get fooled into paying for add-ons like "Pay With My Refund," "Refund Processing Service" or "Refund Transfer."
-These functions offer to take money from your refund to cover any prep fees you owe — but often charge a fee in the process.
+These functions often offer to take money from your refund to cover any prep fees you owe — but usually charge an additional fee in the process.

 Be careful what you click on, and read the fine print.

-How to file a tax extension online for free
+Can I file a tax extension online for free?

 If you need extra time to get your federal taxes done, you can electronically request an extension with the IRS by using Free File (regardless of what your income is).
 You can also submit Form 4868 by visiting a preparer's website directly or make an online payment to the IRS and indicate that it's connected to an extension.

-Filing for an extension will give you six additional months to file your 2021 taxes.
-But take note: Even though an extension moves your deadline for filing back, you still have to pay any taxes you owe by April 18 (or April 19 if you live in Maine or Massachusetts).
+Filing for an extension will give you six additional months to file your 2023 taxes.
+But take note: Even though an extension moves your deadline for filing back, you still have to pay any taxes you owe by April 15.

-If you're hoping to file your taxes for free, a good place to start is the IRS Free File website.
-Depending on your income level, you may qualify for guided tax prep from an online provider.
+If you're hoping to file your taxes for free, a good place to start is the IRS website.
+Depending on your income level and needs, you may qualify for guided tax prep from the IRS itself or an online provider.
 If you don’t qualify for Free File and have a bit of tax knowledge, you can use the agency’s Fillable Forms option to do your taxes for free.

 Failing that, browse offers on websites like TurboTax, H&R Block and Cash App Taxes directly to see if your federal return is simple enough to do for free.
-Do your research, gather your paperwork and ask for help if you need it.
+Do your research, gather your paperwork and be sure to ask for help if you need it.